mukesh-kk/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

   - Your workspace may be created from any repository context (i.e issue, pull-request, branch and so on)
   - `git` submodules are initialized as well.
 - Multiple repositories may be cloned using the built-in [multi-repo](/docs/configure/workspaces/multi-repo) feature.
+- `/workspace/.gitpod/ready` is created after cloning is done.

 ### 4: Install Dotfiles